 When you configure the token restricted policy, you must specify the primary verification key, issuer, and audience parameters.
 The primary verification key contains the key that the token was signed with.
 The issuer is the secure token service that issues the token.
 The audience, sometimes called scope, describes the intent of the token or the resource the token authorizes access to.
 The Media Services key delivery service validates that these values in the token match the values in the template.

 If your asset was encrypted with more than one DRM, use an encryption tag in the streaming URL: (format='m3u8-aapl', encryption='xxx').

 - No more than one encryption type can be specified.

-- Encryption type does not have to be specified in the URL if only one encryption was applied to the asset.
+- Encryption type doesn't have to be specified in the URL if only one encryption was applied to the asset.

 - Encryption type is case insensitive.

 - The following encryption types can be specified:

 - cenc: For PlayReady or Widevine (common encryption)